 Do I need to ask for candidate permission before conducting an employment verification check?

-Consent and privacy laws change between countries and states.
-Plus, every country has different laws in terms of compulsory checks depending on the profession or role.
+Consent and privacy laws vary between countries and states.
+Different states and country may have mandated certain background checks depending on the industry or role.
 Check which laws apply to you and be sure to follow them.
-In many cases, candidate consent is required.
+Candidate consent may be required.

 Be aware some applicants may be reluctant to have their current employer know that they are applying for another job.